 Archaeological Digging Travel Insurance

-If you are planning a trip and you will be working on an Archaelogical Site, you are advised to have a Travel Insurance policy in place before you leave your home.
+If you are planning a trip and working on an Archaeological Site, you are advised to have a Travel Insurance policy before leaving your home.

 Archaeological Digging has been taking place all over the world.
-Famous Sites that continue to be excavated including the Pyramids, Giza, and Pompeii.
+Famous Sites that continue to be excavated include the Pyramids, Giza, and Pompeii.

 |Section & Cover||Silver||Gold||Platinum|

 |Emergency Medical and Repatriation*||£5,000,000||£5,000,000||£5,000,000|